 - When tasting your sauce, feel free to add more cheese to it!

 - You can omit the cayenne, chili powder, and garlic powder in the pecan topping if desired!

 - The cheese sauce yields 4 cups.
 You might have about 1 cup leftover depending on how cheesy you like your mac & cheese!
 Store the leftover cheese sauce in your fridge for up to one-week.

-This post is sponsored by the American Pecan Council.
+This post was originally shared in 2017 in sponsorship with the American Pecan Council.
 All thoughts and opinions are always 100% my own!
 I love pecans and the farmers who grow them!
 Thank you for continuing to support LCK and the brands I work with!